wbap/WBCA/Codes/readme.md

-### Creating your own WBCA
+# Creating your own WBCA

 Our main product is “wbca_cajal.json” as the first version of WBCA.
 However, you have another option that you can use the codes placed here to modify and improve our WBCA, and re-create and re-build a WBCA for your own purpose.

-### Connection matrix and Port size
+### Connection Matrix and Port Size
-First, after downloading the WBCA from Github, cd into the codes file and run the two commands below.
+First, after downloading the WBCA from Github, cd into the Codes file and run the two commands below.

 ```text
 python conn.py